 The Board has a Compensation Committee comprised of three (3) members including Mr. Wiley Auch, Mr. M. Bruce Chernoff and Mr. W. Brett Wilson.
-Mr. M. Bruce Chernoff is not independent as he is the Chief Executive Officer, however as Mr. Chernoff does not receive any compensation from the Corporation in his capacity as such, the Board and the Compensation Committee is satisfied that Mr. Chernoff's role as Chief Executive officer does not interfere with his judgment as a member of the Compensation Committee.
-The Compensation Committee can also hold scheduled meetings at which non-independent or members of management are not in attendance.
-Where matters arise at Compensation Committee meetings which require decision making and evaluation by independent or non-management directors, the meeting breaks into an in camera session among the independent or non-management directors.
+Mr. M. Bruce Chernoff is not independent as he was the Chief Executive Officer from November 2018 to December 2023, however as Mr. Chernoff did not receive any compensation from the Corporation in his capacity as such, the Board and the Compensation Committee is satisfied that Mr. Chernoff's previous role as Chief Executive Officer did not interfere with his judgment as a member of the Compensation Committee.
+The Compensation Committee can also hold scheduled meetings at which non-independent directors or members of management are not in attendance.
+Where matters arise at Compensation Committee meetings which require decision making and evaluation by independent or non-management directors, the meeting breaks into an In-camera session among the independent or non-management directors.